codr7/forthy2/README.md

 ```

 ### scopes
-[forthy2](https://github.com/codr7/forthy2) is fully block-scoped, there is no such thing as a toplevel definition.
-All definitions are tied to scopes and inaccessible from the outside.
+[forthy2](https://github.com/codr7/forthy2) is strictly block-scoped, definitions are tied to scopes and inaccessible from the outside.

 ```
   {|let foo 42}